-National Societies across the Asia-Pacific work with local communities to strengthen knowledge, skills and practices and establish locally relevant systems that enable communities to reduce their vulnerability to disaster risks and prepare for, anticipate, respond to and recover from disasters and crises when they occur.
+The partnership with Australian Red Cross focuses on enabling National Societies to lead disaster and crisis response in their own contexts.
+National Societies across the Asia-Pacific work with local communities to strengthen knowledge, skills, practices and locally relevant systems that enable communities to reduce their vulnerability to disaster risks and prepare for, anticipate, respond to and recover from disasters and crises when they occur.

 Strengthening disaster preparedness

-This involves building the emergency response capacity of partner governments and National Societies in disaster-affected countries, particularly across the Pacific, to enable timely, effective and appropriate responses to disasters.
+The Partnership strengthens the emergency response capacity of partner governments and National Societies in disaster-affected countries, particularly across Asia and the Pacific, to enable timely, effective and appropriate responses to disasters.

-Importantly, preparedness includes a focus on strengthening responses to COVID-19 and outbreaks of other infectious diseases.
-Activities to improve preparedness in the year ahead will focus on ramping up climate efforts, including supporting partners to green their supply chains, and conduct operational environmental impact assessments.
+Preparedness includes pre-positioning funding or supplies such as water, food, medical supplies and shelter ahead of a disaster to reduce the impact on communities.
+Activities to improve preparedness in the 2024 will focus on ramping up climate mitigation and adaptation efforts, including supporting partners to 'green' their supply chains, and conduct operational environmental impact assessments.

-As the frequency and complexity of humanitarian crises increase, so too does the need for our responses to be efficient, effective and accountable.
-Anticipatory and early action – providing support before a crisis – saves lives, protects assets and safeguards development gains.
+As the frequency and complexity of humanitarian crises increase, so too does the need for humanitarian action to be efficient, effective and accountable.
+Anticipatory or early action – providing support before a disaster or crisis – can save lives, protect assets and safeguard development gains.

 Contextually appropriate humanitarian tools, policies and standards for local use are key factors in delivering successful humanitarian responses to disasters.
-Through our partnership with the ARC, Australia is supporting the development of stronger disaster management policy and legal frameworks in the Asia-Pacific region, with a focus on enhancing the integration of climate, disaster management and public health emergencies.
+Through our partnership with Australian Red Cross, the Government is supporting the development of stronger disaster management policy and legal frameworks in the Asia-Pacific region, with a focus on enhancing the integration of climate-induced risks, disaster management and public health emergencies.

-The ARC takes an intersectional approach to inclusion and is working with partners and humanitarian responders to increase understanding and consideration of the specific and differentiated needs of individuals and groups.
+Australian Red Cross works with humanitarian responders to increase understanding and consideration of the specific and differentiated needs of individuals and groups, including women and girls, people with disabilities and other people experiencing vulnerability.
 This ensures inclusive approaches to the design and delivery of humanitarian services that promote the dignity, access, participation and safety of all.
 Specific activities include the development and delivery of training and guidelines, including on disability inclusion.